aswinshenoy/BayJDO/README.md

 elsewhere for now.

 ### 🐱 Inspirations
-Neither the idea for this project, nor the technology used is, were conceived originally by me.
+Neither the idea for this project, nor the technology used, were conceived originally by me.
 This project only differs in implementations (+ some minor features), from some of the following popular projects it was inspired from -
 1. https://github.com/cowbell/sharedrop / https://www.sharedrop.io/